w3c/wai-media-guide/av-content.md

 ### Plan for audio description of visual information – _storyboarding, recording_

-_Audio description_ provides content to people who are blind and others who cannot see the video adequately.
+_Description_ provides content to people who are blind and others who cannot see the video adequately.
 It describes the visual information needed to understand the content.

 Plan to either:
 * Integrate description of the visual information that users need to understand into the main audio content,<br>_**or**_